jdarge/PASSWORD_GENERATOR/README.md

 * When creating a personalized rules.json file, feel free to kit ```ENTER``` for letters you do not wish to manipulate.
 * The rules.json file must be in the directory path.
 * If you do not wish to create an ID token, you can enter a non-integer value i.e.```skip``` and it will create a value based on your home path.

+# REQUIRMENTS
+* GRADLE : makes it easier to use Google's simple-json
+* JDK-11 (probably)